arvidn/libtorrent/branches/RC_0_15/docs/make_torrent.rst

 	The benefit is that the resulting torrent file will be much smaller and not grow with more pieces.
 When this option is specified, it is recommended to have a fairly small piece size, say 64 kiB.
+	When creating merkle torrents, the full hash tree is also generated and should be saved off separately.
+It is accessed through  the ``merkle_tree()`` function.

 modification_time
 	This will include the file modification time as part of the torrent.